kiranjeet24/Daily-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 2-Feb-2022**
-<h3 align='center'>Introduction to LAMP Stack</h3>
+## Introduction to LAMP Stack

-<p align="justify">The LAMP stack is a popular open-source solution stack used primarily in web development.LAMP consists of four components necessary to establish a fully functional web development environment.
-The first letters of the components' names make up the LAMP acronym:</p>
+The LAMP stack is a popular open-source solution stack used primarily in web development.LAMP consists of four components necessary to establish a fully functional web development environment.
+The first letters of the components' names make up the LAMP acronym:

 - Linux is an operating system used to run the rest of the components.
 - Apache HTTP Server is a web server software used to serve static web pages.